What’s the best way to save?

 Get more details and compare savings options.

-No. Your MNSAVES funds can be used at any accredited university in the country—and even some abroad.
-This includes public and private colleges and universities, apprenticeships, community and technical colleges, graduate schools and professional schools.1 Up to $10,000 annually can be used toward K-12 tuition (per student).1 In addition, your 529 can be used for student loan repayment up a $10,000 lifetime limit per individual.1 Review a list of qualifying expenses and the state tax treatment of withdrawals for these expenses in the Plan Description.
+Good news, no, your MNSAVES funds can be used at any accredited university in the country-and even some abroad.
+This includes public and private colleges and universities, community and technical colleges, graduate schools and professional schools, and certain apprenticeships or credentialing programs.
+Further, up to $20,000 annually can be used toward K-12 expenses (per student), student loan repayment up to a $10,000 lifetime limit per individual, or unused funds can be rolled over to a Roth IRA for the beneficiary.1

 Footnotes